 5 Reasons We Stand with Providers on Abortion Provider Appreciation Day — And Every Day

-March 10 is National Abortion Provider Appreciation Day, created in honor of Dr. David Gunn, who was murdered on March 10, 1993, by a white supremacist anti-abortion extremist.
-From this tragedy sprang an annual commemoration, where we celebrate the compassionate, courageous abortion care providers around the country who are fighting for our reproductive freedom through the essential care they provide.
+Monday, March 10 is National Abortion Provider Appreciation Day, created to honor Dr. David Gunn, who was murdered by a white supremacist anti-abortion extremist on March 10, 1993.
+From this tragedy sprang an annual commemoration, where we celebrate the compassionate, courageous abortion care providers around the country who are fighting for reproductive freedom.

-But even while we celebrate abortion providers through love notes, art, and plenty of ice cream, it’s important to recognize that their work is now harder than ever.
-From growing legal attacks to ongoing physical threats, abortion care providers are being threatened across the country—and they need our support.
+But while we celebrate their care, it’s important to recognize that providers’ work is now harder than ever.
+From increasing legal attacks to even physical violence, abortion care providers are being targeted across the country—and they need our support.

-1. The Right Is Trying to Silence Providers and Close Clinics
+1. Some on the Right Are Trying to Silence Providers and Close Clinics

 Since the Supreme Court overturned Roe v.
 Wade in 2022, conservative politicians and anti-abortion activists have increased their efforts to intimidate and silence providers and close clinics.
-In the past year alone, nearly 300 new anti-abortion bills in 40 states have been proposed, many of them actively targeting providers.
+Hundreds of new laws limiting or eliminating access to abortion have been proposed over the past three years, many of them actively targeting providers.
 For example:

 • Abortion bans in 14 states have already left those states without a single clinic!

 The threat of legal action has put enormous pressure on providers.
 And it’s taking a toll.
-So far, at least 61 abortion clinics and Planned Parenthood facilities have made the difficult decision to stop offering services.
+Over the past three years, at least 76 independent clinics have been forced to close or stop offering services.
 And legal traps designed to snare and punish providers have put many doctors in the brutally unfair position of having to wait until a patient’s life is at risk before providing needed care to ensure they aren’t at legal risk.

 Providers and patients should never have to live in fear of doing their jobs or receiving care.

 And it’s getting worse.
-Since the 2022 overturn of Roe v.
-Wade, there has been a sharp increase in violence and crime against providers and clinics.
-According to the National Abortion Federation, reports of stalking have risen 600%, blockades of clinics are up 450%, and clinic invasions are up 129% nationally.
+In 2022, the year Roe v.
+Wade was overturned, there was a sharp increase in violence and crime against providers and clinics.
+According to the National Abortion Federation, reports of stalking rose 229%, arson increased by 100%, and clinic invasions climbed 25% nationally.

 Despite all the threats, and all the stress, heroic providers continue to go to work and provide care for their patients and communities.